peterszerzo/annacingi-com/static/cms/credits/hold-for-three.md

 ---
 title: Hold for Three
-role: object & set design
+role: object & set designer
 description: >-
   Original performance by and with Lottie Sebes and Kayla Elrod.
 Performed in Hošek Contemporary, Berlin.